Regallion/CW3-dynamic-difficulty/readme.txt

 3. "SweeperManager.crpl" - generates UFOs to attack frontline military.
 4. "VortexManager.crpl" - generates creeper vortices around the map.
 Those erupt into spores and are generally disruptive.
 5. "DisruptorManager.crpl" - generates timebombs on unsecured relays and collectors.
 6. "EnemyManager.crpl" - scales enemy emitters and spore towers with the scaling factor.
-Also redistributes production from destroyed units to surviving ones.
+Also redistributes production from destroyed units to surviving ones. !SHOULD BE PLACED ON-MAP!

 Tips:
 When deciding on Chunk size, keep in mind that a map should be roughly 15 chunks across.
 If your map is very irregularily shaped (like 5x200) this script will behave weirdly.
 However, the chunks should not be less than 2 units across for the same reason.